Immigration Evaluations

 What are they?

-Immigration evaluations are thorough assessments that document the psychological and emotional effects of trauma, hardship, or crime — offering objective evidence that can strengthen a legal case.
-They are not just clinical documents—they’re a reflection of your story, your strength, and your resilience.
-Each evaluation is approached with care and respect, creating a space where your experiences can be shared and honored.
+Immigration evaluations include a 3 hour interview where we explore the psychological and emotional effects of trauma, hardship, or crime — offering objective documentation that can strengthen your legal case.
 Reports are written with both clinical depth and heart, ensuring your voice and truth are represented with clarity and dignity.

-Our approach is rooted in cultural awareness and sensitivity.
-We understand the layers of family, cultural, and societal influences that shape each person’s story, and we strive to create a safe space where you feel respected and supported throughout the evaluation process.
+My approach is rooted in cultural awareness and sensitivity.
+I understand the layers of family, cultural, and societal influences that shape each person’s story, and strive to create a safe space where you feel respected and supported throughout the evaluation process.